matloff/fastStat/README.md

 near q.
 That exactly what we hope for!
 We only have one sample, of course, but if we know that Q is usually near q, we feel reasonably confident that the Q from our particular sample is near q.
-W
-It's exactly like gambling.
-We don't know whether our particular roll of the dice will yield a winner, but if most rolls of the dice do so, then we may be willing to go ahead.

 Of course, the square root of any variance is called the *standard deviation*.
 In the case of an estimator, Q here, we use the term